Australian prosecutors seek jail for media over Pell trial coverage

-The Director of Public Prosecution in Victoria has asked the state’s Supreme Court to send journalists to jail or impose fines for breaching a suppression order on coverage of the trial, aiding and abetting overseas media’s contempt of court, and “scandalising the court”.
+The Director of Public Prosecutions in Victoria has asked the state’s Supreme Court to send journalists to jail or impose fines for breaching a suppression order on coverage of the trial, aiding and abetting overseas media’s contempt of court, and “scandalizing the court”.

 The court has set April 15 for a first hearing on the application.
 The summons included 23 journalists and 13 news outlets.
 No foreign media or journalists were named.